SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

 \subsection{Illustration of Predicate Invention in Low-level Space}

-Following the last section, we illustrate how {\sys} invents new predicates under all circumstances with guarantees using the condition.
-We discuss the case of precondition here, and guarantees of effect follow the same logic.
+In this section, we illustrate how {\sys} correctly identifies circumstances where new predicates need to be invented.
+We here discuss cases for the precondition condition (Condition~\ref{eq:precond-invention}), and the effect condition follows the same logic.